alefore/weblog/zettelkasten.md

 ## Directory Structure

+My Zettelkasten consists of two directories:

-My Zettelkasten is a single directory containing one Markdown file for each note.
+* Notes: A set of Markdown files, one for each note.

+* Images: A set of image files, mostly in JPEG and SVG format.

+### Flat namespace

+I decided to use a flat namespace that contains all my notes, rather than a hierarchical namespace (e.g., folders and sub-folders).

+Some Zettelkasten users structure their notes hierarchically, such as Luhmann's "4c1f12" system (i.e., alternating numbers and characters for deeply nested hierarchies of notes, where "4c1f12" is just short form for "4.3.6.12") and suplement that with note links.

+However, I think schewing the restriction of having to lay my notes in such a hierarchy and, instead, just collecting them in a flat namespace works best because it really forces an organical structure to evolve.
+Using links would still enable the set of notes to be organized as a semilattice (or arbitrary graph) rather than a tree, but it would still impose a default tree-like structure or view, foricing each note to take a unique place in the hierarchy.

+#### Notes Structure: Semilattice

+I think representing the set of notes in my Zettelkasten as a semilattice is more adequate than imposing a tree structure on it.
+I've seen plenty of examples where a given note relates equally to more than one "higher level" (parent) concept.

+##### Semilattices and Trees

+Christoph Alexander's definition of a semilattice: "A collection of sets forms a semilattice if and only if, when two overlapping sets belong to the collection, the set of elements common to both also belongs to the collection."

+Trees are a subset of semilattices: "those where for any two sets that belong to the collection, either one is wholly contained in the other, or else they are wholly disjoint."

+> Whenever we have a tree structure, it means that within this structure no
+> piece of any unit is ever connected to other units, except through the medium
+> of that unit as a whole.

+A semilattice can represent enormously greater structural complexity than a
+tree:

+> The enormity of this restriction is difficult to grasp.
+It is a little as
+> though the members of a family were not free to make friends outside the
+> family, except when the family as a whole made a friendship.

+###### We Categorize as Trees Systems That Demand Semilattices

+When we encounter systems that can't be adequately described by a tree structure (those which contain basic units that that have intersections that are not a basic unit and thus would be better categorized by a semilattice), we have an underlying tendency to, nevertheless, use trees to model them.

+From Christoph Alexander's A City is Not A Tree:

+> In experiments by Huggins and myself at Harvard, we showed people patterns
+> whose internal units overlapped, and found that they almost always invent a
+> way of seeing the patterns as a tree—even when the semilattice view of the
+> patterns would have helped them perform the task of experimentation which was
+> before them.

+This can drastically hamper our thinking, by preventing our models from capturing important parts of the underlying structure of the reality they portray,

+### Note names

-The names of the files are simply three-character IDs starting from `000` and including numbers as well as lowercase characters (e.g., `0b9.md` is my note about the city of Macau).
+The names of the note files are simply three-character IDs starting from `000` and including numbers as well as lowercase characters (e.g., `0b9.md` is my note about the city of Macau).
 This seems to work well for me.

-With this schema I can create a total of (10 + 26)³ = 45e3 notes, which sounds adequate.
-If I ever reach that limit, that probably means I've been very successful with my Zettelkasten; I can, at that point, adopt uppercase characters, which would increase the namespace to 238e3 notes.
+With this schema I can create a total of (10 + 26)³ = 45e3 notes, which I think suffices.
+If I ever reach that limit, that will mean I've been very successful with my Zettelkasten; I can, at that point, adopt uppercase characters, which would increase the namespace to 238e3 notes.
 As of 2020-04-11 I'm still far from that, though: the last note I've created is `0r1.md` (the 974th note).

 I have a symbolic link `index.md` which points to my main entry point note (note `0a9.md`).
 This is used by my `:zki` (Zettelkasten Index) command to take me to the "index" into my notes.

-### Why Not Readable Names
+#### Why Not Readable Names

 I considered using "human readable" names instead of my "unique ID" approach for the file names (paths) in my Zettelkasten.
 Perhaps I could have taken